spack/spack/lib/spack/docs/packaging_guide.rst

                    exe = which(self.prefix.bin.join(exe))
                    exe()

-In this example, we want to run an executable that will set up the operation, another to run it, and a third to collect and report the results.
-Since we're using a context manager, each part will execute regardless of the status of the others.
+In both cases, since we're using a context manager, each test part in ``test_series`` will execute regardless of the status of the other test parts.

-An illustration of the output if the success of one test part depends on that of an earlier part.
-Suppose ``test_series_run`` fails and ``test_series_report`` depends on its success.
-The result is the test, ``test_series``, is flagged as failing.
+Now let's look at the output from running the stand-alone tests, which each requires the executable before to succeed.
+Suppose, however, ``test_series_run`` fails.

 .. code-block:: console